isomerpages/moe-acspri/_about-us/Principal's Foreword.md

 <p></p>
 <p>&nbsp;If one part suffers, every part suffers with it; if one part is
 honored, every part rejoices with it –1 Corinthians 12:26 (NIV)</p>
-<p>&nbsp;Have you ever stubbed your pinky toe?
+<p>Have you ever stubbed your pinky toe?
 I stubbed mine against a doorframe
 just last year.
 The jolt of pain was excruciating.
 I could not walk properly for weeks and had to rely on comfortable footwear to accommodate my injured toe.</p>